Japan–South Korea baseball rivalry: Background

-The baseball rivalry between Japan and South Korea is rooted in the historically contentious relationship between the two countries; Japan invaded the Korean peninsula in the early 20th century, and occupied it until being expelled after World War II.
+The baseball rivalry between Japan and South Korea is rooted in the historically contentious relationship between the two countries; Japan occupied the Korean peninsula until the end of World War II.
 The Republic of Korea gained its independence shortly thereafter.
 However, diplomatic relations between the two countries would not be normalized until 1965, and even this was only accomplished after the suppression of public opposition in South Korea.

 Even though baseball originated in both countries independently from each other, the sport's evolution in each country was affected by the other.
 For much of the 20th century, Korean players were prominent in Japan's professional leagues (including Isao Harimoto, a Zainichi Korean inducted into the Japanese Baseball Hall of Fame).
 However, during the Japanese occupation, baseball was restricted on the Korean peninsula, and Korean players were only allowed to play in tournaments sponsored by Japanese companies.
 In this way, baseball also became a means of promoting Korean nationalism.

 South Korea and Japan were two of the four founding members of the Baseball Federation of Asia in 1954.
 The two countries met for the first time later that year, when the Asian Baseball Championship was inaugurated in Manila.
 In the first game of the inaugural Asian baseball tournament, Korea suffered a 0–6 shutout to Samurai Japan.
 Korea won its first victory in the rivalry nine years later, defeating Japan 5–2 at the 1963 Asian Baseball Championship in Seoul.